WeblateOrg/weblate/docs/admin/install/docker.rst

-The placement of the Docker volume on host system depends on your Docker configuration, but usually it is stored in :file:`/var/lib/docker/volumes/weblate-docker_weblate-data/_data/`.
+The placement of the Docker volume on host system depends on your Docker configuration, but usually it is stored in :file:`/var/lib/docker/volumes/weblate-docker_weblate-data/_data/` (the path consist of name of your docker-compose directory, container, and volume names).
 In the container it is mounted as :file:`/app/data`.

 The cache volume is mounted as :file:`/app/cache` and is used to store static files.
 Its content is recreated on container startup and the volume can be